likai1993/likai1993.github.io/_pages/about.md

 News
 ----
 <div class="news-list" markdown="1">
-- _2026/07_: Received a $22,000 bug bounty for reporting multiple DoS vulnerabilities in Ethereum clients.
+- _2026/07_: Our group received a $22,000 bug bounty for reporting multiple DoS vulnerabilities in Ethereum clients.
 Thanks, Ethereum Foundation!
 - _2026/06_: Invited to serve on the TPC of USENIX Security 2027.
 - _2026/05_: Our extended work on "MPFUZZ" was accepted to TSE.
 Congrats to Yibo!
 - _2025/11_: Invited to serve on the TPC of CCS 2026.